Numbing/Tingling Tongue

 Low blood sugar (hypoglycemia) can cause you to notice tongue numbness or a metallic taste in your mouth.

 Anyone can experience low blood sugar.
 However, it’s especially common in people with diabetes.
-For example, going too long between meals can trigger hypoglycemia in a diabetic person.
+For example, going too long between meals can trigger hypoglycemia in a person with diabetes.

 Other symptoms of low blood sugar include: